- Ecommerce marketing is booming, with nearly $4 trillion in annual global ecommerce sales.

 11. Create product-related videos

-When thinking about your ecommerce sales strategies, videos can fill an important gap.
-Creating product-related videos can reduce consumer uncertainty and help customers understand your products in greater detail.
+Creating product-related videos can reduce consumer uncertainty and help shoppers understand your products in greater detail.

 Or, think of topics that your audience would be wildly interested in.
 Here’s a video from REI exploring all the different ways to make coffee while backpacking that’s generated over 70 thousand views: